 The constructs of the gender binary show up in our work as artists and can affect how trans, gender non conforming (gnc) or gender non binary (gnb) people engage in or with the work.

-Trans, gnc, and gnb performers can often be cast as a foreign or strange other, like a robot, a ghost, or a wall; inhuman in some way.
-Sometimes, when trans roles are created, they can be tokenized roles lacking in dimension.
-Roles that are specifically created for trans, gnc or gnb folks should be complex and reflective of the human experience, but trans, gnc and gnb folks should not be limited to these types of roles.
+Roles that are specifically created for trans, gnc or gnb folks should be as complex and reflective of the human experience as any role given to a cis-gender artist.
 Trans, gnc, and gnb folks want to be cast for more than their gender identity.
 Understand that casting a trans, gnc or gnb performer into a role makes that role trans, gnc or gnb.
 Allowing a performer the ability to define the gender of their character gives room for a much richer tapestry of representation within the world of the production.

 Within all gender identities, there is a spectrum of ways to present (for example, there are more masculine presenting women or vice versa).
 Trans women in particular feel the pressure to wear make up, dress up and present as a “perfect woman” in order to have their gender affirmed and ensure safety.
-A trans woman should be affirmed as a woman no matter what they are wearing or how they present.
-Writers, creators, producers and casting directors should be aware and open to the all the variations in gender presentation.
+A trans woman should be affirmed as a woman no matter what she is wearing or how she presents.
+Writers, creators, producers and casting directors should be aware and open to all the variations in gender presentation.

-It is important when working with trans artists not to out their trans identity without their permission.
-Being forced to out oneself all the time as queer, trans or gnc or gnb is tiring and stressful.
-Not everyone is out to everyone they know, and should not be tokenized by the production they work with.
+It is important when working with trans artists not to out their trans identity to anyone without their permission.
+Being forced to repeatedly identify oneself as queer, trans or gnc or gnb is tiring and stressful.
+Not everyone is out to everyone they know, and they should not be tokenized by the production they work with.
 Trans, gnc, gnb folks have the right to identify as a person with trans experience, and not have their identity or artistic practice be defined by their trans experience.

 An artist’s trans identity should not be used as a novelty or as a way to “sell” a show.
-This can have and has in the past had detrimental effects.
+This is tokenizing and disrespectful: it can have and has had detrimental effects.
 Trans people should be able to come out on their own terms.
-Asking the performer if they are comfortable sharing their trans, gnc or gnb experience first is preferred to having to deal with repercussions afterwards as the emotional labour of having to defend or explain one’s relationship with their gender can be exhausting.
-It works like consent, if you ask first, they can agree or opt out without feeling pressure of needing to educate with their stories.
+Asking the performer if they are comfortable sharing their trans, gnc or gnb experience first is preferred.
+The repercussions that can come with having to having to defend or explain one’s relationship with their gender can be exhausting.
+It works like consent, if you ask first, they can agree or opt out without feeling pressure of needing to educate with their lived experience.